alexisbourdais/ChloroBras/README.md

 Each of the following parameters can be specified as command line options or in the config file (**nextflow.config**)

-Beware of quotes and do not forget to modify the path when necessary

 ##### Test_assembler